Sommerwiesel/invidious/.github/ISSUE_TEMPLATE/lockout-report.md

 A clear and concise description of what you did and what happened (i.e. when and how did you get locked out).

 **Error code**
 Please provide the HTTP-Error code (400, 403, 444) your browser received when opening https://invidious.nerdvpn.de.
-You can chekc the browser developer tools - network tab for this:
+You can check the browser developer tools - network tab for this:

 **Screenshots**